MAILBOXES FILLED WITH KINDNESS

 In this world, we primarily follow and respond to one another’s lives in seconds on social media or in text messages.
 If, however, someone is very close to us, there is something incredibly intimate about receiving a letter touched by their very own hands, written in their unique style and penmanship, and carried to their own mailbox.
 They push up the flag as if to say, “Stop here!
 I have a piece of love to send today.”

 I’m fascinated with the logistics of the postal service.
-People complain about the price of stamps, but I still marvel that for just over fifty cents I can write someone a letter, mail it from my home today, and they will receive it anywhere in the country yet this week.
+People complain about the price of stamps, but I still marvel that for just over seventy cents I can write someone a letter, mail it from my home today, and they will receive it anywhere in the country yet this week.
 I like to think of the journey my letter takes to get from here to there.

 I’ve also been the recipient of hundreds of #PenToPaper acts of kindness over the years.